danielabar/meblog/src/markdown/active_storage_form_errors.md

 2. New record inserted in database table `active_storage_blobs` with the `key` matching the file name uploaded to storage.
 3. New record inserted in database table `active_storage_attachments` that associated the model (which also got saved in the database) to the blob, which represents the file.

-By enabling Direct Uploads, the first two of these have completed, even when the model couldn't be saved due to validation errors, this is progress!
+By enabling Direct Uploads, the first two of these have completed, even when the model couldn't be saved due to validation errors.
+This is progress 🎉

-Back in the UI, it still displays the same error message as before wrt missing Description, and the user still needs to select their file again, but now we're in a good position to resolve this.
+Back in the UI, it still displays the same validation error message as before about missing Description, and the user still needs to select their file again, but now we're in a good position to resolve this.
 This is described in the next step.

 ## 3. Hidden Signed ID